yyz945947732/eslint-plugin-wittgenstein/README.md

 </div>

-Make sure you use semantic variable names.
+This plugin intends to let you use semantic variable names when naming variables.

 ```JS
 ❌ const show = true;